Common congenital heart lesions

 • Anaesthetic implications

-• Aim avoid ↓SVR (would increase L→R shunt) and avoid ↑PVR; maintain adequate depth/analgesia to prevent sympathetic surges
+• Aim avoid ↓SVR (would increase L→R shunt) and avoid ↑PVR, maintain adequate depth/analgesia to prevent sympathetic surges

 • If Eisenmenger: treat as high-risk (fixed high PVR): maintain SVR, avoid hypovolaemia, avoid air, cautious neuraxial/vasodilators